 With that in mind, and because we need composers who can go with us on this development journey, we decided that we needed to select the composers for the first cohort, rather than open it up to application.
 We, along with a few key industry partners, curated a list of composers whom we invited to take part.
 We based our selection on criteria such as evidence of successful digital engagement, interest in new ways of engagement, flexibility and willingness to invest time and effort.
 You can read the full set of criteria we used for recruiting the first cohort below; for future cohorts these criteria may change depending on what we learn through the beta phase.

-If your a composer and would like to be considered for future Music Patron cohorts, register your interest today.
+If you are a composer and would like to be considered for future Music Patron cohorts, register your interest today.